alphagov/government-service-design-manual/operations/operating-servicegovuk-subdomains.md

 This section give some guidance about which sub-domains a service owner should create once they have been given control of servicename.service.gov.uk.

+**Maximum number of visible sub domains**

-1. The user-facing live service SHOULD usually be operated using at most three user-visible sub domains of servicename.service.gov.uk:
+The user-facing live service SHOULD usually be operated using at most three user-visible sub domains of servicename.service.gov.uk:

 * “www.servicename.service.gov.uk” is for the public facing, dynamic web pages that make up your service.
 * “assets.servicename.service.gov.uk” is for assets such as static images and shared javascript files needed to run your live service.
 Note: written content about the service, eg guides to eligibility or detailed guidance for applicants, should be on www.gov.uk.